theNewDynamic/thenewdynamic.org/content/tool/aws-lambda.md

 ---
 title: AWS Lambda
-date: 2018-04-21 07:38:40 -0400
+date: 2017-05-18 11:57:44 -0400
+description: Run code without thinking about servers.
+Pay only for the compute time you consume.
+tools:
+- interaction-back-end
 license: Commercial
-tools:
-- hosting-deployment
 urls:
   website: https://aws.amazon.com/lambda/
   github: ''
   twitter: ''
   other: ''
-description: Run code without thinking about servers
-related_tools:
+tags:
-- tool/netlify.md
+- serverless
+language: ''
-tags: []
+related_tools: []
 resources: []
-cat_test: ''
-weight: 9
-language: ''
+weight: ''
 ---
-Like Google Cloud functions, AWS Lambda allows you to run your code in the cloud and only charge you when your code is running.
-Your can run 1M requests per month on the free tier.
+AWS Lambda lets you run code without provisioning or managing servers.
+You pay only for the compute time you consume - there is no charge when your code is not running.

-If you're hosted on Netlify, [Netlify functions](https://www.netlify.com/docs/functions/) allows you to easily add lambda functions that will run on AWS Lambda.
+With Lambda, you can run code for virtually any type of application or backend service - all with zero administration.
+Just upload your code and Lambda takes care of everything required to run and scale your code with high availability.
+You can set up your code to automatically trigger from other AWS services or call it directly from any web or mobile app.